Tailored Estate Planning: Using Wills and Trusts for Massachusetts Residents

 In Massachusetts, probate can be a long and expensive process, often taking a year or more to complete for more complicated estates.
 The state has adopted the Uniform Probate Code, which streamlines the proceedings but still involves court supervision and requires significant effort from the executor.
 During probate, the estate’s assets are unavailable to the beneficiaries, which may lead to financial difficulties for dependent family members.

-Therefore, a trust or trusts may be your best estate planning tool.
+Therefore, a trust may be your best estate planning tool.
 Please reach out to us for assistance in determining what route is best for you and your loved ones.

 Why a Trust is an Important Component of a Strong Estate Plan?